w3c/wai-intro-wcag/content/wcag3-intro.md

 **Goals** for WCAG 3 include:
 * be easier to understand
 * cover more user needs, including more needs of people with cognitive disabilities
-* work @@better for a wide range of websites and situations
+* be flexible to address different types of websites, apps, tools, and organizations

 <span style="font-style:italic; margin-left:22px;">(More goals are a [blog post](https://www.@@) and [spec requirements doc](https://www.@@).)</span>